Lagrangian versus Eulerian Methods for Toroidally-Magnetized Isothermal Disks

-Fig.~\ref{fig:results} shows the numerical results from these tests.
-Although for Eulerian methods with poor resolution $\Delta x \gtrsim H_{\rm therm}$, the disk thickness and $B_{\phi}$ are maintained, in all of our Lagrangian tests, we see the a similar ``collapse'' begin as seen only at high resolution in Eulerian methods.
+Figs.~\ref{fig:timeseries}-\ref{fig:profiles} show the numerical results from these tests.
+Although for Eulerian methods with poor resolution $\Delta x \gtrsim H_{\rm thermal}$, the disk thickness and $B_{\phi}$ are maintained, in all of our Lagrangian tests, we see a similar ``collapse'' begin as seen only at high resolution in Eulerian methods.
 Specifically, we see a decrease in time of the midplane density scale-height as a steep density ``spike'' forms at $|z| \sim h$, with a thicker, $\beta \ll 1$ envelope which contains an $\mathcal{O}(1)$ fraction of the total disk mass, and a ``dimple'' or decrease in the central magnetic pressure.
 The converged ($h=0.05$) Eulerian and Lagrangian solutions agree that collapse proceeds until $\beta \sim 1$ (density scale-height $\sim h$) in the midplane.
 However the low-resolution behavior differs: in Eulerian tests in S25 \&\ G25, no collapse or flux loss appears if $\langle \Delta x \rangle^{\rm C} \gtrsim H_{\rm thermal}$.
 In Lagrangian methods, the ``beginning'' of collapse appears to be essentially resolution-independent, even for $\langle \Delta x \rangle^{\rm C} \gg H_{\rm thermal}$.
 This is most obvious in the runs with extremely low-$\beta$ ($h=10^{-4}$).
 As we approach the cold plasma limit ($\beta\rightarrow 0$, $h\rightarrow 0$), the Lagrangian methods cannot resolve the $\beta \sim 1$ scale height $h$, so the code simply collapses to its effective resolution limit, $\sim \langle \Delta x \rangle^{\rm 2d}$, and so gets denser as we increase the resolution (approaching the converged solution).